Skip to content

 • Jurisdiction

-This categorization allows users to understand both the maturity and potential impact of regulatory developments.
+This categorisation allows users to understand both the maturity and potential impact of regulatory developments.

 🔗 For detailed definitions, please read Regulations: Concepts and definitions